Menna-Ayman-Geba/Distributed-Web-Crawling-and-Indexing-System/README.md

 ##steps to run code:
-1.make sure you installed the follwing liabraries
+1.make sure you installed the follwing liabraries:

 -pip install mpi4py

 -pip install redis

--pip install whoosh (will be needed in indexer node) -pip install scrapy (will be needed in crawler node)
+-pip install whoosh (will be needed in indexer node)

+-pip install scrapy (will be needed in crawler node)